gnosischain/era-parser/README.md

 - Process era ranges in batches for very large datasets
 - Use separate files mode for multiple data types
 - Monitor disk space when processing many eras

+### For Docker Usage
+- Mount specific directories only when needed
+- Use the shell service for interactive exploration
+- Keep the .env file properly configured for your environment

 ## Architecture